Antonio Gibson Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 - Against the Eagles, Gibson's 45.7 rushing yards per game over his three career matchups are 11.8 fewer than his over/under in Sunday's game.

-- Gibson, in three matchups against the Eagles, has run for a TD once, but not more than one in a single contest.
+- Gibson, in three matchups versus the Eagles, has run for a TD once, but not more than one in a single contest.

-- The Eagles have the NFL's ninth-ranked defense against the run, giving up 104.6 yards per game.
+- The Eagles give up 104.6 yards per game on the ground, the NFL's ninth-ranked rush defense.

-- This season the Eagles are ranked 21st in the NFL in rushing touchdowns conceded (15).
+- Gibson and the Football Team will face off against the NFL's 21st-ranked defense in terms of rushing touchdowns conceded (15).

 Recent Performances

-- In last week's matchup with the Cowboys, Gibson ran for 29 yards on six carries (averaging 4.8 yards per carry).
+- Against the Cowboys last week, Gibson rushed six times for 29 yards (4.8 yards per carry).

-- He also reeled in two passes for 29 yards and scored one touchdown through the air.
+- Gibson also racked up 29 yards on two receptions and scored one receiving TD.

-- Gibson has 31 carries for 91 yards (30.3 yards per game) and one touchdown during his last three games.
+- During his last three games, Gibson has rushed for 91 yards (30.3 per game) on 31 carries with one touchdown.

 Gibson's Washington Teammates